 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-Although product candidates may demonstrate promising results in early clinical (human) trials and preclinical (animal) studies, they may not prove to be safe or effective in subsequent clinical trials.
+Although product candidates may demonstrate promising results in early clinical (human) trials and nonclinical (animal) studies, they may not prove to be safe or effective in subsequent clinical trials.
 For example, the results of animal studies may not accurately predict human experience.
 Likewise, early clinical trials may not be predictive of eventual safety or effectiveness results in larger-scale pivotal clinical trials.
 In this Annual Report we discuss the potency of PHA121 as shown in preclinical and Phase 1 clinical trials.
 Potency as used in this Annual Report refers to the amount of drug required to produce a pharmacological effect of given intensity and is not a measure of therapeutic efficacy.
 We do not yet have data from any PHA121 Phase 2 clinical trial to evaluate the potential therapeutic efficacy of PHA121 in HAE patients.
 The results of preclinical studies and early clinical trials, as well as data from interim analysis of ongoing clinical trials, may not be predictive of the results of ongoing or future clinical trials.

 In addition, the studies and trials of other products with similar mechanisms of action to our product candidates may not be predictive of our clinical trial results.
 There can be significant variability in safety and/or efficacy results between different trials of the same product candidate due to numerous factors, including changes in trial protocols, differences in composition of the patient populations, adherence to the dosing regimen and other trial protocols and the rate of dropout among clinical trial participants.
-Product candidates in later phase clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and earlier clinical trials.
+Product candidates in later phase clinical trials may fail to show the desired safety and efficacy traits despite having progressed through nonclinical studies and earlier clinical trials.
 In addition to the safety and efficacy trials of any product candidate, clinical trial failures may result from a multitude of factors including flaws in trial design, dose selection, placebo effect and patient enrollment criteria.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials, and it is possible that our product candidates will as well which may have an adverse effect on our business and the value of the ordinary shares.

-We may not be able to conduct, or contract others to conduct, animal testing in the future, which could harm our research and development activities
+We may not be able to conduct, or contract others to conduct, animal testing in the future, which could harm our research and development activities.

-Certain laws and regulations relating to drug development require us to test our product candidates on animals before initiating clinical trials involving humans.
-Animal testing activities have been the subject of controversy and adverse publicity.
+Certain laws and regulations relating to drug development require us to test our product candidates in pre- and nonclinical animals before initiating clinical trials involving humans.
+Pre- and nonclinical animal testing activities have been the subject of controversy and adverse publicity.
 Animal rights groups and other organizations and individuals have attempted to stop animal testing activities by pressing for legislation and regulation in these areas and by disrupting these activities through protests and other means.
 To the extent the activities of these groups are successful, our research and development activities may be interrupted or delayed.
+In addition, there is a constrained supply of some types of animals for research and nonclinical studies which has arisen as a consequence of the COVID-19 pandemic.
+This reduction in supply and the prioritization for COVID19-related studies have severely restricted the availability of some types of animals for other pharmaceutical development programs, and has the potential to significantly delay the nonclinical toxicology and developmental and reproductive toxicity studies.